Black-Hell-Team/TheBhTiNjector/README.md

 -- Poor Testing: If you are not seeing the expected behavior when opening the image, it is possible that your testing is incomplete or inadequate.
 Make sure you are testing in a suitable environment and that you are observing the results correctly.

 ## And how do I use it?
-First you compile the shellcode (this may vary depending on your machine) for example:
+First you compile the shellcode, enter the shellcodes directory with ```cd shellcodes```, after entering you can compile them (this may vary depending on your machine) for example:

 ```nasm -f elf32 -o shellcode.o shellcodeWin.asm```